-In addition to the in class support available, our team of support staff also provide group interventions as part of our Provision Map.
+In addition to the in-class support available, our team of support staff also provide group interventions as part of our Provision Map.
 Once your child's needs have been identified, they will receive additional support in a small group or in a 1:1 setting to meet their needs.
-Children work in small withdrawn groups for many reasons and most children in each class will receive this support at some point during the academic year.
-Some support may take place each week for the year, while other interventions may only be needed for a very short time.
+Children work in small intervention groups for many reasons and most children in each class will receive this support at some point during the academic year.
+Some support may take place regularly throughout the year, while other interventions may only be needed for a very short time.
 If you are at all concerned about the group support your child receives, please speak to your child's class teacher or the SENCO.

 Specialist group support from outside agencies:

 Some needs require tailored support from trained professionals.
 When these specific needs arise, we will contact relevant agencies.

-We are currently working with Rachel Farley, Speech and Language, to address the needs of several children in school.
+We are currently working with Rachel Farley, Speech and Language, to address the SLCN needs of several children in school.
 If we feel that your child would benefit from Speech and Language input, we will contact parents and carers to discuss our concerns.
 Rachel works closely with parents and carers to ensure that the strategies that are used in school are reinforced at home.
 We also work with the NHS Speech and Language Team.
 If you feel that your child would benefit from Speech and Language assessment, please speak to their class teacher or contact the SENCO.

-We are also able to make referrals into Occupational Therapy Services and CAMHS when required.
+We are also able to make referrals into the Occupational Therapy Service and CAMHS when required.